broadinstitute/carpenter-singh-lab-standards/docs/01-lab-notebook.md

 ## Purpose

 These guidelines establish our lab's standard practices for using GitHub repositories as lab notebooks.
-Following these practices ensures consistency, reproducibility, and efficient collaboration across all lab projects.
+Our past [discussions](https://github.com/carpenterlab/open-science-rules/issues/18) led to these guidelines.

 ## Repository Structure